Chapter 6: The Roadmap

 Weak: “I’ll use whatever theories seem relevant”

-Strong: “Uses and Gratifications Theory predicts that listeners actively select music to fulfill emotional needs.
+Strong: “Uses and Gratifications Theory (Katz, Blumler, & Gurevitch, 1973) predicts that listeners actively select music to fulfill emotional needs.
 If true, songs that address common emotional states (sadness, anxiety, joy) should resonate more broadly, predicting chart success.”

 The theory must predict patterns you can observe in your data.
 If your theory is about individual psychological processes but your data are aggregate chart positions, there’s a mismatch.
 If your theory is about industry power structures but you’re only analyzing lyric content, you’re not equipped to test it.